Tukie/P4_Fullstack/README.md

 Note in case of equality filters, we can use ndb.ComputedProperty as described in [stackoverflow][7]: `sessionTypeAndStartTime = ndb.ComputedProperty(lambda self: [self.typeOfSession, self.startDateTime], repeated=True)`

-## Task 4 Feature Speaker
+## Task 4 Featured Speaker
 Using task queue to implement this feature.
-The task queue runs after storing the Session data in the function of `_createSessionObject`
+The task queue runs after storing the Session data in the function `_createSessionObject`
 Firstly, we check if a speaker entity has already existed.
 Then, we search all sessions from the speaker by utilze the session query:
 ```python
 squery = Session.query(Session.speakerKey == existed_speaker.key)